AmirShkolnik/TheChickenBar/README.md

 ## Introduction

-Welcome to The Chicken Bar website, where our entire menu (Monday through Friday) is dedicated to the delectable world of chicken.
-However, on Sundays, we switch things up and proudly serve a tantalizing array of mixed grilled meats.

-This site is specifically targeted toward chicken and meat lovers, who will find a unique and special dish on offer every day.

-They can order their favorite dishes online and pick them up within 15 minutes of placing their order.
+The Chicken Bar website is designed to provide a quick and simple solution for hungry individuals.
+Dedicated to a crowd that loves and appreciates high-quality, flavorful chicken dishes, Chicken Bar offers a selection of 7 special daily menus.

+The best part?
+Visitors can fill out a straightforward order form and pick up their meal within 15 minutes!
+Explore our easy-to-navigate site, choose your favorite, and get ready for a quick and delightful chicken experience!

 The live link can be found here - [The Chicken Bar](https://amirshkolnik.github.io/TheChickenBar/)

 ![Am I Responsive Image](../TheChickenBar/README/img/thechickenbar.webp)

-## Project Goals
+## Project and Site Owner Goals

 Our goal is not just to create another website.